jacastanon01/encapsulation-abstraction-article-code/README.md

 			return "Dead"
 ```

 Now we can call this method to check the status of bob.
+By abstracting our logic into a method, the user does not need to know how we are checking if our object is alive.
+However, if for some reason they do know our internal variable, we have successfully encapsulated it so it can only be changed within our class.
 Try to modify `bob.__is_alive` and then call the get_status method.

 ```python
 print(bob.get_status())